Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

+Now that we are able to compute the eigenmode of a particular cavity, what happens if a beam with a slightly different eigenmode is injected into it?
+The aim of this section is to outline the problem.
+In reality producing a perfect Gaussian laser which matches exactly the eigenmode of a cavity is essentially impossible, there will always be a minor difference.
+However we are still able to inject lasers into a cavity and produce a resonance.
+This is because as long as the eigenmode of the incoming laser is nearly the same, the majority of the laser light will `fit' into the cavity and resonate, the rest will be reflected from it.

-\HG modes are coupled whenever a beam is not matched to a cavity or to a beam segment or if the beam and the segment are misaligned.
-This coupling is sometimes referred to as `scattering into higher-order modes' because in most cases the laser beam is a considered as a pure TEM\sub{00} mode and any mode coupling would transfer power from the fundamental into higher-order modes.
-However, in general, every mode with non-zero power will transfer energy into other modes whenever mismatch or misalignment occur, and this effect also includes the transfer from higher orders into a low order.
+Let us consider a cavity whose eigenmode is given by $q_2$ and the eigenmode of a Gaussian beam that is incident on it, $q_1$.
+The incident beam has all of its power in the fundamental $00$ mode.
+For a cavity with perfectly spherical mirrors there are two possible `misconfigurations' that can take place: \begin{itemize} \item If the optical axes of the beam and the cavity do not overlap perfectly, the setup is called \emph{misaligned}, \item If the beam size or shape at cavity input does not match the beam shape and size of the (resonant) fundamental eigenmode ($q_1(z_{\mathrm{cav}})\neq q_2(z_{\mathrm{cav}})$), the beam is then not \emph{mode-matched} to the second cavity, i.e.~there is a \emph{mode mismatch}. \end{itemize} The coupling of a mode refers to how a spatial mode in one basis is represented in another; e.g. which sum of modes in the cavity basis $q_2$ produces the HG\sub{00} mode in the $q_1$ basis. \HG modes are coupled whenever a beam is not matched or aligned to a cavity or beam segment.
+This coupling is sometimes referred to as \textit{scattering} into higher-order modes because in most cases the laser beam is a considered as a pure HG\sub{00} mode and any mode coupling would transfer power from the fundamental into higher-order modes.
+However, in general every mode with non-zero power will transfer energy into other modes whenever mismatch or misalignment occur, and this effect also includes the transfer from higher orders into a low order.

 To compute the amount of coupling the beam must be projected into the base system of the cavity or beam segment it is being injected into.
 This is always possible, provided that the paraxial approximation holds, because each set of \HG modes, defined by the beam parameter at a position \z, forms a complete set.
 Such a change of the basis system results in a different distribution of light power in the new \HG modes and can be expressed by coupling coefficients that yield the change in the light amplitude and phase with respect to mode number.